MehediHasanShahed/Tasker/README.md

 DATABASE_URL=
 ```

-*(Add any other required env vars depending on your backend/auth setup.)*
+*(Add any other required env vars if you change the backend/auth setup.)*

 ### **3. Run Development Server**